hashicorp/terraform-website/content/source/docs/cloud/registry/publish.html.md

     ![Terraform Cloud screenshot: the "registry" button and the "+Add Module" button](./images/publish-add-button.png)

-      The Add Module page appears with a list of available repositories.
+      The "Add Module" page appears with a list of available repositories.

       ![Terraform Cloud screenshot: the "add module" page, with a repository name entered](./images/publish-add-module.png)